Rules for the 2020 ODU Turf Challenge

 This tournament will accept teams (including guest players) of no more than 16 players on a roster.
-Up to four guest players may be added to a team's current roster.
-No player shall be allowed to register with more than one team.
-USYSA teams traveling from outside Region II must file travel permits with the tournament director (not applicable to US Club teams).
+There is no limit on guest players.
+Players may not play on more than one team.
+Teams traveling from outside Region II must file travel permits with the tournament director (not applicable to US Club teams).

 Players must be born within January 1 - December 31 time frame established by the USSF for the division in which they would participate.
 Player passes with photograph, duly authorized by an appropriate USSF State Registrar must be presented at each game.

 International Rules (FIFA/USSF) apply, except as hereafter noted.